Switch Your Energy Supplier in the UK

-Energy bills are the number one concern for consumers, but there are easy savings to be made by regularly comparing deals and switching to the one that suits you the best.
+Energy bills are the number one concern for consumers, but there are easy savings to be made by regularly comparing deals online and switching to the one that suits you, and your budget, the best.

 "Further home energy savings can be made by ensuring your home is as energy efficient as possible."

-When is the best time to switch gas and electric suppliers?
+When is the best time to switch gas and electric supplier?

-Energy suppliers change their tariffs regularly and are always adding new deals and price packages, so it's not always easy to know when the optimal time to change providers is.
+UK energy suppliers change their tariffs regularly and are always adding new deals and price packages, so it's not always easy to know when the best time to switch energy supplier is.

-We would recommend that, as a general rule, you should be looking to compare prices every six months or so to make sure you are up to date and on the cheapest deal possible.
+Bobatoo recommends that, as a general rule, you should be looking to compare prices every six months or so to make sure you are up-to-date with the cheapest deal possible.

-If you have switched previously, but not in the last 12 months or so, then it is definitely worth comparing tariffs as your original tariff could well has lapsed into the standard tariff by now.
+If you have switched previously, but not in the last 12 months or so, then it is definitely worth comparing tariffs as your original one could have lapsed into the standard tariff by now.

-The good news is that switching is a very simple and straightforward process nowadays, and should take less than 10 minutes
+The good news is that switching is a very simple and straightforward process nowadays, and it should take less than 10 minutes.

 When prices go up